MARKET SNAPSHOT: Stocks Under Pressure As 'life-threatening' Hurricane Irma Aims For Florida

 "We've reduced our overweight allocation to stocks in the short term as we think the S&P 500 could drop to 2,380-2,400 levels," Chiavarone said.

 The Dow Jones Industrial Average turned higher and was up by 47 points, or 0.2%, to 21,832, though still on track to end the week 0.9% lower.
-Travelers Companies was leading the gains, up 3.1%
+Travelers Companies, Inc.(TRV) was leading the gains, up 3.1%

 The dollar continued its descent Friday, with the ICE Dollar Index falling 0.4% to 91.272 and facing its worst week since May (http://www.marketwatch.com/story/dollar-facing-worst-week-since-may-hit-by-geopolitical-tensions-and-falling-yields-2017-09-08).
 U.S. yields also fell, with the yield on 10-year Treasurys sliding closer to 2%.

-The weakness this week comes as investors have grappled with the increasing geopolitical threat from North Korea and the most powerful ever Atlantic storm barreling toward the U.S.
+This week's weakness comes as investors have grappled with the increasing geopolitical threat from North Korea and the powerful Atlantic storm barreling toward the U.S.

 Read:Investors are in denial about the rising risk of war with North Korea (http://www.marketwatch.com/story/investors-are-in-denial-about-the-rising-risk-of-war-with-north-korea-2017-09-07)

-Closer to home, traders have monitored the path of Hurricane Irma that is gradually moving closer to south Florida (http://www.marketwatch.com/story/hurricane-irma-downgraded-to-category-4-but-remains-extremely-dangerous-on-its-path-to-florida-2017-09-08) and is expected to make landfall late Saturday or early Sunday.
-The storm system has already wreaked havoc on a string of Caribbean islands, leaving at least 13 people dead and buildings on two small islands--Barbuda and St. Martin--almost 100% destroyed.
+Closer to home, traders have monitored the path of Hurricane Irma, which is gradually moving closer to south Florida (http://www.marketwatch.com/story/hurricane-irma-downgraded-to-category-4-but-remains-extremely-dangerous-on-its-path-to-florida-2017-09-08) and is expected to make landfall late Saturday or early Sunday.
+The storm system has already wreaked havoc on a string of Caribbean islands, leaving at least 13 people dead and buildings on two small islands -- Barbuda and St. Martin -- almost completely destroyed.

 The National Hurricane Center warned (http://www.nhc.noaa.gov/news/AL112017_key_messages.png?036) that Irma's expected Florida landfall will be a "life-threatening situation" and advised residents to follow evacuation orders from officials.